Camera controls¶

 To add a new camera control:

-1. Find an unused axis such as Jump.
+- Find an unused axis such as

-2. Enter the keys you wish to use in the positive and negative properties as shown in blue in the example below.
+Jump. - Enter the keys you wish to use in the positive and negative properties as shown in blue in the example below.

-3. In CameraController declare a new field such as: private const string newAxisReference = "AxisNameInInputManager";.
+CameraControllerdeclare a new field such as:private const string newAxisReference = "AxisNameInInputManager";. - Create a new method for your logic.

-5. Use a command similar to float newAxisReference = Input.GetAxis(newAxisReference);, or another Input method to return data about the axis.
+float newAxisReference = Input.GetAxis(newAxisReference);, or another Input method to return data about the axis. - Use this data to manipulate the Transform of the

-7. For modification follow the same steps but using an axis that is already mapped.
+CameraControllerGameObject. - For modification follow the same steps but using an axis that is already mapped.

-Example camera control
+Example camera control¶

 Below is the rotation logic for CameraController.